Ordinary Meeting - January 2024

 Executive Officers

-Acting Chief Executive Officer Larry Sengstock Director Strategy And Environment Kim Rawlings (Via Microsoft Teams) Acting Director Infrastructure Services Shaun Walsh Director Development & Regulation Richard MacGillivray Director Corporate Services Trent Grauf Director Community Services, Alison Hamblin
+Acting Chief Executive Officer Larry Sengstock Director Strategy And Environment Kim Rawlings (Via Microsoft Teams) Acting Director Infrastructure Services Shaun Walsh Director Development & Regulation Richard MacGillivray Director Corporate Services Trent Grauf Acting Director Community Services, Alison Hamblin

 AI-Generated Meeting Insight